torvalds/linux/Documentation/teaching/labs/networking.rst

 .. attention::

-  There are some restrictions related to the use of header extraction functions from a :c:type:`struct sk_buff` structure set as a parameter in a netfilter hook.
+  Prior to version 3.11-rc2 of the Linux kernel, there are some restrictions related to the use of header extraction functions from a :c:type:`struct sk_buff` structure set as a parameter in a netfilter hook.
 While the IP header can be obtained each time using :c:func:`ip_hdr`, the TCP and UDP headers can be obtained with :c:func:`tcp_hdr` and